handyc/handyc/README.md

 <details><summary>link matrix</summary>
 <sub><sup><sub><sup><sub><sup><sub><sup><sub><sup><sub><sup><sub><sup><sub><sup>
-<pre>b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   bb   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b
+<pre>b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   bb   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b
-  b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b    b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b
+  b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b    b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b
                       a   a   a   a   a   a   a   a   a                                    a   a   a   a   a   a   a   a   a                               a   a   a   a   a   a   a   a   a
-  c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c    c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c c   c   c   c   c   c     a   a   a   R   L   a   a     c   c   c   c   c   cc   c   c   c   c   c     a   a   a   R   L   a   a     c   c   c   c   c   c   c   c   c   c     a   a   a   R   L   a   a     c   c   c   c
+  c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c    c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c c   c   c   c   c   c     a   a   a   R   L   a   a     c   c   c   c   c   cc   c   c   c     a   a   a   R   L   a   a     c   c   c   c   c   c   c   c     a   a   a   R   L   a   a     c   c   c   c
-  c   c   c   c   c   c     a   a   RRRRR L a   a     c   c   c   c   c   c    c   c   c   c   c   c     a   a   RRRRR L a   a     c   c   c   c   c   c   c   c   c   c   c     a   a   RRRRR L a   a     c   c   c   c   c c   c   c   c   c   c   c     a   a  RRR  L   a     c   c   c   c   c   c   cc   c   c   c   c   c   c     a   a  RRR  L   a     c   c   c   c   c   c   c   c   c   c   c   c     a   a  RRR  L   a     c   c   c   c   c
+  c   c   c   c   c   c     a   a   RRRRR L a   a     c   c   c   c   c   c    c   c   c   c     a   a   RRRRR L a   a     c   c   c   c   c   c   c   c   c     a   a   RRRRR L a   a     c   c   c   c   c c   c   c   c   c   c   c     a   a  RRR  L   a     c   c   c   c   c   c   cc   c   c   c   c     a   a  RRR  L   a     c   c   c   c   c   c   c   c   c   c     a   a  RRR  L   a     c   c   c   c   c
-  c   c   c   c   c   c   c         RRRRRLLL      c   c   c   c   c   c   c    c   c   c   c   c   c   c         RRRRRLLL      c   c   c   c   c   c   c   c   c   c   c   c   c         RRRRRLLL      c   c   c   c   c   c c   c   c   c   c   c   c     d   d RRRRR L   d     c   c   c   c   c   c   cc   c   c   c   c   c   c     d   d RRRRR L   d     c   c   c   c   c   c   c   c   c   c   c   c     d   d RRRRR L   d     c   c   c   c   c
+  c   c   c   c   c   c   c         RRRRRLLL      c   c   c   c   c   c   c    c   c   c   c   c         RRRRRLLL      c   c   c   c   c   c   c   c   c   c   c         RRRRRLLL      c   c   c   c   c   c c   c   c   c   c   c   c     d   d RRRRR L   d     c   c   c   c   c   c   cc   c   c   c   c     d   d RRRRR L   d     c   c   c   c   c   c   c   c   c   c     d   d RRRRR L   d     c   c   c   c   c
-  c   c   c   c   c   c     d   d   dRRRd   d   d     c   c   c   c   c   c    c   c   c   c   c   c     d   d   dRRRd   d   d     c   c   c   c   c   c   c   c   c   c   c     d   d   dRRRd   d   d     c   c   c   c   c c   c   c   c   c   c     d   d   d  RRR  d   d   d     c   c   c   c   c   cc   c   c   c   c   c     d   d   d  RRR  d   d   d     c   c   c   c   c   c   c   c   c   c     d   d   d  RRR  d   d   d     c   c   c   c
+  c   c   c   c   c   c     d   d   dRRRd   d   d     c   c   c   c   c   c    c   c   c   c     d   d   dRRRd   d   d     c   c   c   c   c   c   c   c   c     d   d   dRRRd   d   d     c   c   c   c   c c   c   c   c   c   c     d   d   d  RRR  d   d   d     c   c   c   c   c   cc   c   c   c     d   d   d  RRR  d   d   d     c   c   c   c   c   c   c   c     d   d   d  RRR  d   d   d     c   c   c   c
-  c   c   c   c   c     d   d   d   dRRRd   d   d   d     c   c   c   c   c    c   c   c   c   c     d   d   d   dRRRd   d   d   d     c   c   c   c   c   c   c   c   c     d   d   d   dRRRd   d   d   d     c   c   c   c
+  c   c   c   c   c     d   d   d   dRRRd   d   d   d     c   c   c   c   c    c   c   c     d   d   d   dRRRd   d   d   d     c   c   c   c   c   c   c     d   d   d   dRRRd   d   d   d     c   c   c   c
                       d   d   d   d  RRR  d   d   d   d                                    d   d   d   d  RRR  d   d   d   d                               d   d   d   d  RRR  d   d   d   d
-  b   b   b   b   b     d   d   d   RRRRR   d   d   d     b   b   b   b   b    b   b   b   b   b     d   d   d   RRRRR   d   d   d     b   b   b   b   b   b   b   b   b     d   d   d   RRRRR   d   d   d     b   b   b   b b   b   b   b   b   b     d   d   d   d   d   d   d     b   b   b   b   b   bb   b   b   b   b   b     d   d   d   d   d   d   d     b   b   b   b   b   b   b   b   b   b     d   d   d   d   d   d   d     b   b   b   b
+  b   b   b   b   b     d   d   d   RRRRR   d   d   d     b   b   b   b   b    b   b   b     d   d   d   RRRRR   d   d   d     b   b   b   b   b   b   b     d   d   d   RRRRR   d   d   d     b   b   b   b b   b   b   b   b   b     d   d   d   d   d   d   d     b   b   b   b   b   bb   b   b   b     d   d   d   d   d   d   d     b   b   b   b   b   b   b   b     d   d   d   d   d   d   d     b   b   b   b
-  b   b   b   b   b   b     d   d   d   d   d   d     b   b   b   b   b   b    b   b   b   b   b   b     d   d   d   d   d   d     b   b   b   b   b   b   b   b   b   b   b     d   d   d   d   d   d     b   b   b   b   b b   b   b   b   b   b   b     d   d   d   d   d     b   b   b   b   b   b   bb   b   b   b   b   b   b     d   d   d   d   d     b   b   b   b   b   b   b   b   b   b   b   b     d   d   d   d   d     b   b   b   b   b
+  b   b   b   b   b   b     d   d   d   d   d   d     b   b   b   b   b   b    b   b   b   b     d   d   d   d   d   d     b   b   b   b   b   b   b   b   b     d   d   d   d   d   d     b   b   b   b   b b   b   b   b   b   b   b     d   d   d   d   d     b   b   b   b   b   b   bb   b   b   b   b     d   d   d   d   d     b   b   b   b   b   b   b   b   b   b     d   d   d   d   d     b   b   b   b   b
-  b   b   b   b   b   b   b                       b   b   b   b   b   b   b    b   b   b   b   b   b   b                       b   b   b   b   b   b   b   b   b   b   b   b   b                       b   b   b   b   b   b b   b   b   b   b   b   b     a   a   a   a   a     b   b   b   b   b   b   bb   b   b   b   b   b   b     a   a   a   a   a     b   b   b   b   b   b   b   b   b   b   b   b     a   a   a   a   a     b   b   b   b   b
+  b   b   b   b   b   b   b                       b   b   b   b   b   b   b    b   b   b   b   b                       b   b   b   b   b   b   b   b   b   b   b                       b   b   b   b   b   b b   b   b   b   b   b   b     a   a   a   a   a     b   b   b   b   b   b   bb   b   b   b   b     a   a   a   a   a     b   b   b   b   b   b   b   b   b   b     a   a   a   a   a     b   b   b   b   b
-  b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b    b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   bb   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b
+  b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b    b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   bb   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b
-  b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b    b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b
+  b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b    b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b
                       a   a   a   a   a   a   a   a   a                                    a   a   a   a   a   a   a   a   a                               a   a   a   a   a   a   a   a   a
-  c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c  c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c  c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c
+  c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c  c   c   c     a   a   a   a   a   a   a   a     c   c   c   c  c   c   c     a   a   a   a   a   a   a   a     c   c   c   c
 </pre>
 </sup></sub></sup></sub></sup></sub></sup></sub></sup></sub></sup></sub></sup></sub></sup></sub>